Furfuryl alcohol: Synthesis

 Furfuryl alcohol is manufactured industrially by hydrogenation of furfural, which is itself typically produced from waste bio-mass such as corncobs or sugar cane bagasse.
 As such furfuryl alcohol may be considered a green chemical.
 One-pot systems have been investigated to produce furfuryl alcohol directly from xylose using solid acid catalysts.

+Although hardly a pure source of the compound, the Maillard reaction produces furfuryl alcohol (among many others).

 Reactions

-It undergoes many reactions including Diels-Alder additions to electrophilic alkenes and alkynes.
+It undergoes many reactions including Diels–Alder additions to electrophilic alkenes and alkynes.
 Hydroxymethylation gives 1,5-bis(hydroxymethyl)furan.
 Hydrolysis gives levulinic acid.
 Upon treatment with acids, heat and/or catalysts, furfuryl alcohol can be made to polymerize into a resin, poly(furfuryl alcohol).
 Hydrogenation of furfuryl alcohol can proceed to give hydroxymethyl derivative of tetrahydrofuran and 1,5-pentanediol.
 The etherification reaction of furfuryl alcohol with alkyl or aryl halide (e.g. benzyl chloride) in the liquid-liquid-liquid triphase system with the help of a phase transfer catalyst also reported.
 In the Achmatowicz reaction, also known as the Achmatowicz rearrangement, furfuryl alcohol is converted to a dihydropyran.